Itsy Docs

 Filtering and Finding Orders

-The orders list also shows a summary bar at the top with four metric boxes highlighting orders that need attention: starting soon but not ready, payment overdue, deposit not met, and total pending.
-Click any box to filter the list to those orders.
+The orders list also shows a summary bar at the top with four metric cards highlighting orders that need attention: starting soon but not ready, payment overdue, deposit not met, and total pending.
+Click any card to apply that preset filter.
+An active card highlights to show which preset is selected.

 Duplicating an Order